 “And how do we build this kind of faith?” the man asked.

 It happens much too often, at least, I hear about it all the time, that two people even though married to each other for a long time, feel they are not compatible.
 She doesn’t listen to me, he doesn’t understand me, she doesn’t like any of the things I like, he doesn’t do any work around the house, our tastes don’t match, we are diametrically opposite in how we see the world or what we want from our lives and so on.

-The truth is building compatibility is a mutual effort.
-If you open up to possibilities, you start adapting to each other’s tastes.
+The truth is building compatibility is a mutual effort for a happy marriage.
+If you open up to the possibilities, you start adapting to each other’s tastes.
 While it doesn’t happen overnight, it does come about eventually.
 The trouble brews when we want the convenience and rewards of a relationship without earning it.
 Marrying someone is like signing an employment contract, it shows you have made a commitment.
 You may get a signup bonus, but the real work starts when you begin working there.

-Just as to protect our health we watch what we put in our body, to protect and nurture a relationship, we need to be mindful of what we feed it.
-Put sincere efforts, noble intentions, kind words, honest actions in your relationship and you’re rewarded accordingly.
+Just as to protect our health we watch what we put into our body, to protect and nurture a relationship, we need to be mindful of what we feed it.
+Put a sincere effort, noble intentions, kind words, honest actions into your relationship, and you’re rewarded accordingly.
 The only caveat, and an important one at that, is that it only works if it’s a joint effort.

 Love is just about the only defroster to thaw the coldness in two hearts.
 If you are in it and if there’s any chance of making it work, only love or its derivatives (kindness, care, gentleness, empathy etc.) can effect that change.